tilt-dev/tilt.specs/enable_disable_persistence.md

 ### Disabled

-We say a server is "disabled" if it's visible in the Tilt UI and is in status "disabled".
-We do not expect any new logs or status changes in the UI until the service is intentionally "enabled"
+We say a server is "disabled" if it's described by the Tilt API and its status "disabled".
+We do not expect any new logs or status changes until the service is intentionally "enabled"

 ### Session